ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ## Rules
 {: #openwhisk_rest_api_rules}

-To create a rule that associates a trigger with an action, send a HTTP request with a `PUT` method providing the trigger and action in the body of the request.
+To create a rule that associates a trigger with an action, send an HTTP request with a `PUT` method to provide the trigger and action in the body of the request.
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/rules/t2a?overwrite=true \
 -X PUT -H "Content-Type: application/json" \